The Journey to Realness: Transforming Pain into Beauty

 And this by Jim Forest, “If Dorothy Day is ever canonized, she will be the patron saint not only of homeless people and those who try to care for them but also of people who lose their temper.
 Dorothy Day was certainly not without her rough edges.https://www.catholiceducation.org/en/culture/catholic-contributions/dorothy-day-saint-and-troublemaker.html

-Richard Rohr: “We grow spiritually much more by doing it wrong than by doing it right.
+I’m not sure the Church Saint Select Committee will agree with Richard Rohr who tells us: “We grow spiritually much more by doing it wrong than by doing it right.
 Saints do not live in some other world….They live in the same world we do, and they show us that spirituality is intensely down-to-earth.
 We learn to love through frustration, disappointment, and failure.
 We learn through the seemingly trivial incidents of our daily lives.”

-Brene Brown: “It is in the process of embracing our imperfections that we find our truest gifts: courage, compassion, and connection.”
+Brene Brown agrees: “It is in the process of embracing our imperfections that we find our truest gifts: courage, compassion, and connection.”

-Today, we are called to that same bravery; to trust that he is right beside us, that our tears and heartache are his as well.
+Today, we are called to that same bravery; to trust that God is right beside us and that our tears and heartache are His as well.
 He holds us and loves us through all of our trials.
 That will never change.
 That we can have certitude about.

 It can sorta feel like God’s performing a root canal on your heart.
 It hurts – A LOT – at first.
 But it’s often necessary for our healing.
 (Just an aside, I always took the coward’s way and opted out of root canal!
 No thanks, Just pull it, and I’ll be on my way.
 I now realize that if I do that anymore, I will soon be eating baby food!
 Have you ever eaten baby food?
 Yeah – that’s my point.)